Best Types of Italian Coffee and Their Differences

 For milk-based drinks, whole milk generally creates the richest foam, although oat milk barista blends can provide excellent dairy-free alternatives.

-What are the most popular types of italian coffee?
+Q5.
+What are the most popular Italian coffee bean brands?

 Types of Coffee Explained: A Complete Beginner’s Guide